Last Updated on November 15, 2023

 My current group plays D&D 5e on the weeks where everyone is available.

-In addition to letting your players know where you stand on things like dropped dice (my policy is that, if it goes on the floor, you roll it again) and metagaming (strongly discouraged), you can also talk to your players about the themes and content that they are comfortable with, as well as giving an overview of Safety Tools if you use them (you should – more on this below).
+You can also talk to your players about the themes and content that they are comfortable with, as well as giving an overview of Safety Tools if you use them.

 D&D is a game, and as such should be fun for everyone who plays it (including the DM).